citusdata/postgres_vectorization_test/README.md

 The current set of vectorized queries are limited to simple aggregates (sum, count, avg) and aggregates with group bys.
-The next set of changes I wanted to incorporate into the vectorized executor are: filter clauses, expressions within aggregate functions, groups by that support multiple columns or aggregates, and passing vectorized tuples from groupings to order by clauses.
+The next set of changes I wanted to incorporate into the vectorized executor are: filter clauses, functions or expressions, expressions within aggregate functions, groups by that support multiple columns or aggregates, and passing vectorized tuples from groupings to order by clauses.

 I think all except the last one are relatively easy, but I didn't have the time to work on them.
 The last one is harder as PostgreSQL's query planner follows